 At status.sailthru.com, you can view information about current and past system incidents.
 You can also subscribe to email or SMS alerts for real-time updates on incidents and their resolutions.

 Note that this system requires you to register a separate account.
 You cannot use your My Sailthru credentials.
-To register, use this form.
-You can optionally request email and/or SMS updates as part of the registration process.
-When Sailthru approves the request, you will receive an email from StatusCast (firstname.lastname@example.org) containing information about how to log in.
+Please contact your Customer Success representative to sign up.
+When your registration is successful, you will receive an email from StatusCast (email@example.com) containing information about how to log in.